 7. What can I do to improve my drinking water quality?

-Consider taking an active role at further improving the drinking water quality at your tap for you and your family by following the EPA Best Management Practices listed below, which are applicable wherever you live or are visiting:
+You can take an active role at further improving the drinking water quality at your tap for you and your family by following the EPA Best Management Practices listed below, which are applicable wherever you live or are visiting: